We believe self-expression is for everyone. That's why we create tools that make it easy for anyone to print their own ideas.

 Our first Kickstarter project

 Our results are beginning to look good, but we need the funds to continue the research and development process.
 Luckily Kickstarter.com had been founded a few months prior.
 We successfully raise $13,597, one of the biggest projects at the time, and go on to win Best Design Project of 2010.
-Our rewards include wallets and bags made with the Lumi Process.
+Our rewards include wallets and bags made with Inkodye.

 We're making furniture

 Our project garners us new clients including the furniture company Cisco Home.
-We work with them to create one-of-a-kind chairs, sofas, pillows and other products printed with the Lumi Process.
+We work with them to create one-of-a-kind chairs, sofas, pillows and other products printed with Inkodye.
 Our products make waves at the Highpoint furniture show and are sold in several stores including the famous ABC Home in New York City.

-The Lumi team grows to four, and for the first time we reveal the dye that powers the Lumi Process.
+Our team grows to four, and for the first time we reveal the dye that powers our printing process.
 We begin selling Inkodye on our website and launch a video to explain it.

 Returning to Kickstarter